coachshea/neo-pipe/readme.md

 :.,$NeoPipe
 ```

-NeoPipe provides two additional commands - ':NeoPipeClear' and ':NeoPipeClose'.
+NeoPipe provides two additional commands - `:NeoPipeClear` and
-':NeoPipeClear', as the name implies, clears the output buffer.
-This is only
+`:NeoPipeClose`. `:NeoPipeClear`, as the name implies, clears the output
-useful if 'npipe\_append' is one of 'top' or 'bottom', otherwise it is done on
+buffer.
+This is only useful if `npipe_append` is one of 'top' or 'bottom',
-every invocation of ':NeoPipe' anyway. ':NeoPipeClose' closes the output buffer
+otherwise it is done on every invocation of `:NeoPipe` anyway. ':NeoPipeClose'
-and if npipe\_type is 'c', it will cancel the command.
-Any invocation of NeoPipe
+closes the output buffer and if `npipe_type` is 'c', it will cancel the
-following ':NeoPipeClose' will be run from scratch.
+command.
+Any invocation of `:NeoPipe` following `:NeoPipeClose` will be run
+from scratch.

 ```vim
 " clear the output buffer